michaelwangcode/learn-express/README.md

 ## Middleware

-Middleware in Express are functions that come into play after the server receives the request and before the response is sent to the client.
+Middleware is any code that gets executed between the server recieving a request and the server sending a response to the client.

+Request -> Middleware -> Response

 A common example of middleware is a function that logs users out.